Solaia

 Marchesi Antinori's 2013 Solaia is a profound and meaningful wine that is based mostly on Cabernet Sauvignon with Sangiovese and Cabernet Franc in supporting roles.
 It sports a dark and thick texture with plump fruit and spice, grilled herb, and black pepper.
 The bouquet is intense and layered with the kind of complexity that is best admired as the wine shifts and evolves in the glass.
 The textual impact is also impressive—you feel the inherent power and the structure, but these elements are never overdone.
 The best is yet to come; this Solaia is built for long cellar aging.

-The 2012 Solaia is the ultimate comfort wine: It serves as a beautiful monument to the potential of Italian wine.
-Let me give you some context.
-My lukewarm review of the 2011 vintage caused some heads to turn.
-Happily, the previous vintage has served as a springboard for this current release.
-Both 2011 and 2012 come from hot climatic conditions, but these wines are very different in style and content.
-The 2011 heat softened the lines that make up the varietal identity of this celebrated Tuscan blend of Cabernet Sauvignon, Cabernet Franc, and Sangiovese.
-Those lines are presented in sharp focus with the 2012 edition.
-The nose is redolent of dark berry, crushed mineral, plum, spice and touch of white pepper.
+The 2012 Solaia is the ultimate comfort wine: it stands as a beautiful monument to the potential of Italian wine.
+To provide some context, a lukewarm review of the 2011 vintage caused some heads to turn.
+Fortunately, the previous vintage has served as a springboard for this current release.
+Both the 2011 and 2012 vintages come from hot climatic conditions, yet the wines are very different in style and content.
+The heat of 2011 softened the lines that define the varietal identity of this celebrated Tuscan blend of Cabernet Sauvignon, Cabernet Franc, and Sangiovese.
+These lines, however, are presented in sharp focus in the 2012 edition.
+The nose is redolent of dark berry, crushed mineral, plum, spice, and a touch of white pepper.
 The wine is integrated and seamless, but it speaks with a strong and articulate voice.

-It is a hedonistic and heady expression for sure, in fact, the bouquet here is very ripe with thick tones of strawberry and blackberry folded within tobacco, leather and sweet spice.
-Cabernet Sauvignon, Sangiovese and Cabernet Franc offer flavours of rum cake and candied fruit.
-There’s a good amount of tannic firmness surrounded by thick extract and fleshiness.
+It is certainly a hedonistic and heady expression, but in fact, the bouquet here is very ripe, with thick tones of strawberry and blackberry intertwined with tobacco, leather, and sweet spice.
+Cabernet Sauvignon, Sangiovese, and Cabernet Franc contribute flavors of rum cake and candied fruit.
+There is a good amount of tannic firmness, surrounded by thick extract and fleshiness.

 The 2009 Solaia is one of the clear standouts of the vintage.
 Freshly cut flowers, raspberries, spices, mint, and liquorice burst from the glass as this fabulous, viscerally thrilling wine shows off its pure class.
 Today the oak is a bit prominent, but that won’t be an issue by the time the wine is ready to drink.
 In one of my blind tastings, the 2009 Solaia was flat-out great.
 There is no shortage of pedigree here.
 The 2009 has calmed down a little from its youth, when it was a much more exuberant wine, and has now begun to close down in bottle.

-The 2008 Solaia is richer and darker than the Tignanello, but it isn’t an appreciably more complex or complete wine.
-It shows gorgeous depth and textural richness to match an expressive core of blackberry jam, smoke, scorched earth, crushed rocks, and cassis.
-This is a beautiful wine, but not as great as I had hoped.
-The 2008 Solaia is 75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc, aged in 100% new oak.
+The 2008 Solaia is richer and darker than the Tignanello, but it does not present as appreciably more complex or complete.
+It showcases gorgeous depth and textural richness, complementing an expressive core of blackberry jam, smoke, scorched earth, crushed rocks, and cassis.
+This is a beautiful wine, though not as great as initially expected.
+The 2008 Solaia is composed of 75% Cabernet Sauvignon, 20% Sangiovese, and 5% Cabernet Franc, aged in 100% new oak.

-The 2001 Solaia, far superior to the overrated 1997 (to which I also prefer the 1999 and 1994) is a classic example of central Tuscan Cabernet at its best, ruby-purple in color, warm and explosive in its expression of black currant fruit, tobacco, tar, and graphite, superbly concentrated and dense on the palate but balanced and shapely at the same time and with a noble austerity and grip on the finish which resembles the best of Bordeaux.
+The 2001 Solaia, far superior to the overrated 1997 is a classic example of central Tuscan Cabernet at its best, ruby-purple in color, warm and explosive in its expression of black currant fruit, tobacco, tar, and graphite, superbly concentrated and dense on the palate but balanced and shapely at the same time and with a noble austerity and grip on the finish which resembles the best of Bordeaux.
 The wine is a sure bet for another two decades of superb drinking.

 Marchesi Antinori